New England braces for major spring snowstorm as severe weather continues to sock US

 The severe weather comes a day after thousands of homes and businesses were left without power after strong storms roared through several states across the nation.

-In Kentucky, crews were out Wednesday morning surveying damage and cleaning up from storms that had moved through, producing at least three tornados, officials said.
+In Kentucky, crews were surveying damage Wednesday morning and cleaning up from storms that had produced at least four tornados, officials said.

-Tornadoes touched down in Nelson, Anderson and Jessamine counties and crews were checking if damage from a later storm was caused by tornadic activity, National Weather Service meteorologist Mike Kochasic said.
+Tornadoes touched down in Nelson, Anderson and Jessamine counties and the city of Prospect, according to the weather service.

-Louisville Mayor Craig Greenberg said damage from the second storm was concentrated in the Prospect area, but no major injuries were reported.
+At the peak of the storm, there were about 7,500 customers in Louisville without power, but that number was down to about 1,400 Wednesday morning and most were expected to be restored by day’s end, Louisville Mayor Craig Greenberg said.

 Five structures were also destroyed, 37 had major damage and 38 had minor damage, Anchorage Middletown Fire Chief Kevin Groody said.
-He said 22 residents reported minor injuries but didn’t need medical treatment.
+He said 22 residents reported minor injuries.

-At the peak of the storm, there were about 7,500 customers in Louisville without power, but that number was down to about 1,400 Wednesday morning and most were expected to be restored by day’s end, Greenberg said.

 While observing some of the damage Tuesday night, Greenberg said it was heartening to see neighbors out helping others in need.